-In November of 2018, I joined the dynamic team of psychologists at Therapy Changes, located in San Diego, CA. I am seeing individual adults and adolescents for traditional psychotherapy sessions, as well as integrated sessions.
-Group offerings include workshops, combining mood management and yoga techniques.
+In November of 2018, I joined the dynamic team of psychologists at Therapy Changes, located in San Diego, CA. Focusing on treating clients through the mind and body, I specialize in utilizing an integrated approach in therapy.
+Group offerings include meditation sessions, as well as workshops, combining mood management and yoga techniques.
 Click here for more information about my psychotherapy offerings, and my Therapy Changes bio.

 Since earning my Doctor of Psychology degree in 2005, I have taken on work in several different clinical settings.